Seychelles Pension Fund (Benefits) Regulations, 2005

 (c)National Identity Card;

-(d)Retirement letter from employer or Certificate
+(d)Retirement letter from employer or Certificate of employment.

 (2)In the case of a self employed member, the following additional documents are required—Certified copy of registration or licence as a self employed person for the period of self employment; andCertificate of business tax payable, if available, over a period of five years preceding retirement.